NanYoMy/cmmas/README.md

 # cmmas
-The cross-modality MAS project is still under constructing!
+The cross-modality MAS project is still under constructing.

 The source code was already uploaded.